Linaro/lava/doc/v2/explain_first_job.rst

 Top level elements of a test job
 ********************************

-* **comments** - V2 uses YAML for job submission precisely because YAML supports comments. **Please use comments liberally**.
+* **comments** - One of the reasons why V2 uses YAML for job submission is because YAML supports comments. **Please use comments liberally**.
 Comments are preserved in the job definition which can be viewed and downloaded from the instance.
 Comments are not passed to the dispatcher.

 * **device_type** - a label which must match the type of :term:`device`
   declared on the instance to which you want to submit this job.
 Each